If you have any questions or queries not answered here, please contact the School Office.

 - The building is fully wheelchair accessible with wide corridors.
 There are a full range of toilet and changing facilities, all of which are accessible.

-- There is a soft play area, sensory room and dark room and soft play room.
+- There is an immersive hub, sensory room and dark room and soft play room.

 - There is a hydrotherapy pool on site